HoneySens/honeysens-website/content/docs/tour/index.md

 Here, we clearly see how the connection was initiated, a login as root without password succeeded, followed by a few shell commands.

 ### Cleaning up
-After you're done exploring the demo environment, issue the `Strg+C` key combination in the terminal where you launched the demo with `docker-compose up` previously.
+After you're done exploring the demo environment, issue the `Strg+C` key combination in the terminal where you launched the demo with `docker compose up` previously.
 This will stop all demo containers, but won't immediately remove them (so that you could start them back up again later).
-To get rid of the containers themselves, simply execute `docker-compose down` afterwards.
+To get rid of the containers themselves, simply execute `docker compose down` afterwards.

 ### Next steps
 That concludes our short tour through the demo system.
 Even though you should **never run the demo containers in a production environment**, it's still a fully functional deployment that can be useful for toying around with.
 You can upload firmware, add additional sensors and services.
 There are also a few more features that assist in day-to-day honeypot operation, such as the ability to whitelist recurring (harmless) events via the *Filter* module as well as E-Mail notifications for events.